roman-milk/roman-milk.github.io/stockholm-syndrome.md

+===

- ****** Stockholm Syndrome ****** byTheTalkMan© "Hmm, I bet.
+"Hmm, I bet.
 She probably wears a one piece on the beach, to cover her oh so sensitive skin.
 I bet you hate her one-pieces.
 I bet you wish she would slut it up and wear a string bikini and a thong to the beach.
 Not that it would help.
 It would just show off her terrible body.
 Expose all of that pale skin.
 She's so pale it would probably blind you.
 She's not trying to please anyone visually.
 It's practical, not sexy.
 Her own behavior shows that she knows that she has little to offer, so she doesn't even try.
 You know what the fact that she burns easily tells me?
 It tells me she was not built to attract.
 She was not meant to be attractive to a man.
 She couldn't pull off a teeny bikini if she tried.
 Her body was not built for it.
 Only sluts like me can pull them off."

  "I bet you love going to the beach, don't you?
 I bet you love staring at those tanned beach sluts in their tiny bikinis.
 And when they make eyes at you, and see what your wife has to offer, I bet they all know what you're thinking.
 I bet they see what you're thinking in your dirty little mind.
 They know that you are dying to sneak away from the hag.
 Maybe sneak away after she takes a nap.
 After she had asked you to wake her up if she falls asleep so she doesn't burn.
 Those sluts know that you are dying to sneak down the beach, take a tanned beach slut in each arm, find a nice shady spot, and fuck their brains out.
 Your wife would be getting roasted in the sun when you're spraying your load inside some slut you barely know.
 Your wife would be woken up by some slut screaming in orgasm around her husband's dick.
 That's what you would be thinking, right?"
 Jessica said.